Rezulteo’s big tyre comparison: 10 sports tyres put to the test

 How can you accurately determine the quality of a high performance tyre?
 This is a hard question to answer without taking an in-depth look at all market competitors.
 Recent regulation changes making labelling mandatory for all tyres sold in the European Union, can only reassure consumers on one sole criterion: wet grip.
 Objectively, fuel efficiency and external noise (the two other technical characteristics that appear on the label) remain less important for a sports tyre which is mainly bought for its dynamic driving performance, regardless of whether the track is wet or dry.
 Other important criteria such as wear resistance, steering responsiveness or even price also need to be taken into account for this type of product, points which are not covered by this labelling standard.

 We had to find a way to directly compare the main competitors in the high performance tyre market, tyres which can be found on most sports cars whether powerful compact cars, large saloons or even ultra-sporty cars.
-Apart from a few super-sports cars which require specially designed and exclusive tyres, most of these cars fit the same kind of tyres but may require different diameters and widths depending on the vehicle’s needs.
+Apart from a few super-sport cars which require specially designed and exclusive tyres, most of these cars fit the same kind of tyres but may require different diameters and widths depending on the vehicle’s needs.
 A sports tyre market with many competitors, where certain brand names are better known than others (Pirelli, Michelin …).
 We brought these competitors together with the intention of obtaining comparative figures through a rigorous methodology.

 An ideal test car